patrykkuta/simple-restaurant-website/README.md

 # 📚 About

-A simple, multi-page restaurant website built using HTML, CSS, JavaScript, and PHP.
+A simple, multi-page restaurant website built using HTML, CSS and JavaScript.
 This was a **basic project** developed during my **first year** of studying Software Engineering, focused on foundational web development skills.

 This website simulates a restaurant's online presence, showcasing menu items and a company history section.
 It was designed using a modular approach, with reusable components such as a shared navigation bar, footer, and sidebar to ensure consistency across pages and make future updates easier to manage.